 Membership of the Society includes a subscription to:

-- The Economic History Review, published quarterly, with over 800 pages per volume and edited by Professors Stephen Broadberry (London School of Economics), Jaime Reis (Universidade de Lisboa) and Phillipp Schofield (Aberystwyth University).
+- The Economic History Review, published quarterly, with over 800 pages per volume and edited by Dr Sara Horrell (University of Cambridge), Professors Jaime Reis (Universidade de Lisboa) and Phillipp Schofield (Aberystwyth University).
 Information on subscriptions.